 - 119. It is submitted that 'management' is clearly a much broader term than the definition afforded to it by the TRT.
 It includes physical changes and reconfiguration of the open space in order to alter the way in which it is managed.
-Mr Chadwick explained that whilst he didn't criticise the current 'management' (in the narrow sense), there were ongoing issues with the open space as a result of the configuration of the land, such as criminal and antisocial behaviour.
-This arose from the physical layout of the open space, such as the lack of natural surveillance.
-385 - 120.
-The broad definition of 'management' as encompassing physical changes to open space is consistent with the CPO Guidance which provides examples of when section 19(1)(aa) might be used, including if the Council may wish to provide "proper facilities".
-This makes clear that making physical changes to the open space may properly fall within section 19(1)(aa). - 121.
-The TRT relies on three examples of CPOs that it says demonstrate how unprecedented the Council's use of the power is, opening "dangerous floodgates".
-387 Only two instances (in each case of committee reports) have been provided to the Inquiry.
+Mr Chadwick explained that whilst he didn't criticise the current 'management' (in the narrow sense), there were ongoing issues with the open space as a result of the configuration of the land, such as criminal and antisocial behaviour.386 This arose from the physical layout of the open space, such as the lack of natural surveillance.387 - 120.
+The broad definition of 'management' as encompassing physical changes to open space is consistent with the CPO Guidance which provides examples of when section 19(1)(aa) might be used, including if the Council may wish to provide "proper facilities".388 This makes clear that making physical changes to the open space may properly fall within section 19(1)(aa). - 121.
+The TRT relied on three examples of CPOs that it says demonstrate how unprecedented the Council's use of the power is, opening "dangerous floodgates".389 Only two instances (in each case of committee reports) have been provided to the Inquiry.
 In the case of Blackwall Reach (2012), although there is sparse detail it appears from the later Blackwall Reach (2017) report that these powers were used in conjunction with section 19(1)(a).
-The later report notes that the powers under section 19(1)(aa) are to be used so that the land can be "improved for inclusion in the new central park", for "comprehensive renewal of the entire green" and "The Order Land equates to around 28% of the proposed new central park, so its acquisition is important if the Council is to enable comprehensive improvements to the central open space as a whole, to create the new park and implement its intended ownership and management structure to make it a success for the whole community."
-Far from being unprecedented, the Council's use of section 19(1)(aa) to acquire the open space as an integral part of wider improvements to open space is on the TRT's own evidence- a path that has been followed before. - 122.
+The later report (2017) notes that the powers under section 19(1)(aa) are to be used so that the land can be "improved for inclusion in the new central park", for "comprehensive renewal of the entire green" and "[t]]he Order Land equates to around 28% of the proposed new central park, so its acquisition is important if the Council is to enable comprehensive improvements to the central open space as a whole, to create the new park and implement its intended ownership and management structure to make it a success for the whole community."390 Far from being unprecedented, the Council's use of section 19(1)(aa) to acquire the open space as an integral part of wider improvements to open space is on the TRT's own evidence- a path that has been followed before. - 122.
 The Council is seeking to acquire the Retained Land in order to deliver a new, enhanced open space.
 The acquisition of the Retained Land allows it to be incorporated into the wider Scheme in order that it can be managed in a coordinated manner with the Future Functioning Open Space.
-Without acquiring this land, the Council would be unable to achieve this aim.
+Without acquiring this land, the Council would be unable to achieve this aim. - 123.
+The second issue identified by the TRT is a product of its narrow understanding of the term 'management'.
+The acquisition of the land is necessary in order to achieve a unified area of open space that can be managed as a cohesive whole.
+The implications of the TRT's argument about the status of its lease as a 'right' is that the lease would not be discharged from the Retained Open Space acquired under section 19(1)(aa).
+As accepted by the TRT, the purpose of section 19(1)(aa) is to allow an acquiring authority to "acquire land from the term".